Brain, Nervous System and Mental Conditions

 - If your child's nerves are stretched, the brachial plexus palsy tends to be only short-term.
 It usually gets better quickly on its own.

 - If your child's nerves are torn, the brachial plexus injury is more serious.
 If the nerves are only partly torn, they may be able to grow back.
 But if the injury is too serious, or if it causes a lot of scarring, the nerve fibers may not regrow to reach the muscle.
 Without treatment, your child may not have enough strength to use their arm muscles in the future.

 - If your child's nerves are completely torn, or if nerves are torn away from the spinal cord, your child will not recover the use of their arm muscles without treatment.

 Your child's doctor will check your child to learn about their injury and how it affects their arm and hand.
 An exam can help the doctor assess the strength in your child's muscles and how well your child can move their joints.

-The doctor may want to do imaging studies.
-A CT (computed tomography) scan and MRI (magnetic resonance imaging) can help show whether a nerve is detached near the spine.
+In some cases, your doctor may order MRI (magnetic resonance imaging).
+This can show if a nerve is detached near the spine.